Barath-Kannan/SignalsAndSlots/readme.md

 # BSignals

+NOTE: This library is large deprecated in unmaintained.
+The functionality will be replaced by a library with a better API at: https://github.com/Barath-Kannan/exo

 This is a signals and slots library for C++14.

 The intention is to provide a fast thread safe signals/slots mechanism which is easy to use and has no external dependencies.
 The main differentiating factor between this signals/slots library and others is that it provides the means to specify the type of executor used.